-Covered objects are posted at right as HFJ Covered Objects WWII Era, and cross-posted on AAM's Nazi-Era Provenance Internet Portal ("NEPIP").
+Covered objects are posted as a PDF here (Johnson Museum Covered Objects WWII Era) and cross-posted on AAM’s Nazi-Era Provenance Internet Portal (NEPIP).
 Not all entries are complete, but the information listed has been confirmed.

 Ancient Art and Archeological Materials Provenance Research